Insmire/World_Weather_Analysis/README.md

 ## Overview

-The purpose of this project is to
+The purpose of this project is to add weather descriptions to each location

 ---